10.08.2023 // R. Helfenstein

 The slightly older readers will surely remember: just 15 years ago, it was an absolute taboo to even touch a display surface with your fingers.
 However, the way applications are operated through touch on the display surface has fundamentally changed since then.
 This can be well observed at our trade show appearances: Nowadays, users expect something to happen when they press a display.
 If nothing happens, the user's first reflexive question is whether the display is faulty.

 This behavior was changed by the first iPhone launched by Apple in 2007.
 It allowed the masses for the first time to operate an application through gesture control on the display surface.
 This was made possible by the PCAP technology (Projected Capacitive Touch), which detects multiple touches on the display surface simultaneously.
 The author of this article considers this invention to be a "fundamental innovation" in the display field.
+However, it should not be forgotten that there were already applications with touch screens before the iPhone: Most of us have probably programmed portable navigation systems that are ideally operated with a stylus.
+These displays are mostly equipped with an RTP (Resistive Touch Panel).

 But what are the advantages and disadvantages of these two technologies?
 Does RTP still have a place in today's world, or is it foreseeable that PCAP will completely replace this technology?